tahshinshahriar/Calculator/README.md

 This is an attempt at following a YouTube tutorial to learn more about developing applications using ReactJS.
-The app performs basic arithmatic operations like addition, subtraction, multiplication, and division and displays the result on the screen
+The app performs basic arithmatic operations like addition, subtraction, multiplication, and division and displays the result on the screen.